Statistical Rejection Sampling Improves Preference Optimization: Experiments

 \subsection{Human Evaluation Results}

-We conduct human evaluation side-by-side using Amazon Mechanical Turk.
-Given a document and three responses generated from direct, sft-sample-rank and rso-sample-rank, raters are asked to assign a pointwise overall quality to each response, and choose the best one.
+To further verify the improvements of RSO over others, we conduct human evaluation side-by-side using Amazon Mechanical Turk.
+Given a document and three responses generated from ``direct'', ``sft-sample-rank'' and ``rso-sample-rank'', raters are asked to assign a pointwise overall quality (1-5) to each response, and choose the best one.
 Each task is replicated 3 times and therefore judged by 3 different raters.
 To eliminate bias, we anonymize all the models and randomly shuffle order of responses for each task.
 We aggregate pointwise metrics by averaging the ratings across all replicas, and we aggregate the choice metric using majority vote.
 The rating tasks are shown in Appendix~\ref{sec:human_sxs}.
 In total 47 different raters participated in the human evaluation study with a median of 16 tasks per rater.
-The human evaluation results are shown in Table~\ref{tab:human_eval_result}.
-Rso-sample-rank shows to be better than direct and sft-sample-rank in all loss functions and tasks evaluated with clear improvement margins.
-RSO (sigmoid-norm-rso-sample-rank) is chosen to be preferred more than 2x as DPO (sigmoid-norm-direct) in both tasks.
-Comparing between two loss functions (sigmoid-norm and hinge-norm), there is no clear conclusion on which one is better when applying rso-sample-rank.
+The human evaluation results are shown in Table~\ref{tab:human_eval_result}. ``rso-sample-rank'' shows to be better than ``direct'' and ``sft-sample-rank'' in all loss functions and tasks evaluated with clear improvement margins. $\text{RSO}_\text{sigmoid-norm}$ is chosen to be preferred more than 2x as DPO in both tasks.
+Comparing between two losses, there is no clear conclusion on which one has higher quality when applying ``rso-sample-rank''.
 Thus improved loss on SLiC and original loss DPO perform similarly.